 Schedule Flexibility of Home Care Nurse Careers

 America’s population is rapidly aging.
 The U.S. Census Bureau expects seniors to outnumber children for the first time in U.S. history by 2024.
 In addition to living longer, healthier lives compared to previous generations, many of today’s seniors are opting to “age in place.”
 For this reason, the demand for skilled home health professionals is skyrocketing.
 According to the Bureau of Labor Statistics, health care employment is projected to expand by 18% by 2026, but home health care is expected to increase by a staggering 41% over the same time frame.
-For nurses looking for long-term job security, home health care is the place to be.
+For nurses looking for long-term job security, the role of a home health nurse is a position to consider.

 Independence & Autonomy